-The proposed amendment to this Rule mandates the electronic filing of requests for extensions to file corporation income and franchise tax returns for Tax Year 2012 and beyond.
+The proposed amendment to this Rule mandates the electronic filing of requests for extensions to file individual income tax returns for Tax Year 2012 and beyond.
 The electronic application already exists and there are no anticipated costs for implementation.
 The adoption of this amendment will allow the reallocation of resources being used to process paper extension requests to other tax processing functions.